Kootenay air cadets compete in public speaking competition - BC Local News

 Sergeant Reegan Stesko-Kallin, representing the 581 Castlegar squadron, took first place, while second and third honours were awarded to Sergeant Tehya O’Sullivan and Air Cadet James Wright, respectively, both of the 279 Elk Valley Squadron.

-If Statsko-Kallin is successful at provincials, he will advance to nationals, which will be held in Newofundland.
+If Statsko-Kallin is successful at provincials, he will advance to nationals, which will be held in Newfoundland.

 Also participating were Leading Air Cadet Eric Talbot and Sergeant Dhruv Jethwa, 552 Key City Cranbrook; Sergeant Jackson Fance and Flight Sergeant Kelton Kinch, 531 Trail; Flight Corporal Kai Thomson, 561 Nelson; Sergeant Daniel Buskas and Flight Sergeant Corbin Johnson, 581 Castlegar.